abhyudaya3/laundrymanagement/README.md

 Transparency: Real-time order tracking enhances customer satisfaction.
 User-Friendly: Intuitive interfaces make it easy for users to navigate and interact with the system.
 Security: Password hashing ensures the security of user accounts and information.

+# List of frameworks, libraries, and dependencies along with their installation instructions:

+Backend (Flask - Python Framework):
+Flask:
+    Installation:
+        pip install Flask

+Flask-PyMongo (for MongoDB integration):
+    Installation:
+        pip install Flask-PyMongo

+Passlib (for password hashing):
+      Installation:
+          pip install passlib

+Database:
+  MongoDB:
+    Follow the official instructions for installing MongoDB.

+# Note:
+Make sure to replace placeholders like 'your_secret_key', 'your-mongodb-url', 'username', and 'password' with your actual values.